-Priority Five - All our plans will be high quality and have a focus on long term aspirations and outcomes.
+Priority Five - All our plans will have a focus on long term aspirations and outcomes.

-- We will make sure that assessments are 'person-centred' (meaning they place the child at the centre of planning) to create plans that are led by the views and aspirations of the child/young person and their family - We will make sure that all plan writers are trained in how to identify aspirations and outcomes and include them in plans
+- We will make sure that assessments are 'person-centred' (meaning they place the child at the centre of planning) and include the views and aspirations of the child/young person and their family - We will make sure that all plan writers are trained in how to identify aspirations and outcomes and include them in plans

-- Children and young people will have timely assessments of their strengths and difficulties which are used to create a plan so that they receive the right ongoing support and services. - Children and young people and their families will feel that they have been listened to. - Schools and services will understand and implement assessment and review processes working with families. - Services will work well together to assess children and young people, focusing on their needs over their diagnosis.
+- Children and young people will have their needs assessed at the right time to get the support they need. - Children and young people will be at the centre of all assessments so that they are meaningful to their lives. - Families, schools and services will understand and implement assessment and review processes. - Services will work well together to assess children and young people.

-Commitment 2: A wide range of Education, Health and Care services that meet the needs of our young people (Provision)
+Commitment 2: A wide range of services that meet the needs of our young people (Provision)

-- We need to work together to commission more flexible services based on the needs of children and young people. - We need to make sure we have sufficient services available to meet the needs of all children and young people.
-This includes universal (services open to all), targeted (services for those with some additional needs) and specialist services (services for those with the most complex needs). - We need to make sure our systems and processes are easy to understand and use. - We need to make sure that mainstream settings are inclusive and are able to focus on early intervention, particularly before a child is of school age.
+- We need to work together to commission services based on the needs of children and young people. - We need to make sure our services are available to all children and young people who need them.
+This includes universal (services open to all), targeted (services for those with some additional needs) and specialist services (services for those with the most complex needs). - We need to make sure our systems and processes are easy to understand and use. - We need to make sure that mainstream settings are inclusive and are able to focus on early intervention, particularly before a child is school aged.

-- Children, young people and families are not always involved in developing services. - Our systems and processes are difficult to use and understand. - We have growing numbers of children and young people that need services and not enough funding. - We do not have enough specialist education places; all our special schools are full - Mainstream schools do not have the right expertise and enough resource to support all children and young people. - Our services are very busy and are not able to support all the children and young people who need them. - Our advisory services, such as health services and educational advice givers, are not joined up and are not able to support all those who need them. - Children and young people are expected to fit into a service offer rather than the service offering support to meet the need.
+- Children, young people and families are not always involved in developing services. - Our systems and processes are difficult to use and understand. - We have growing numbers of children and young people that need services and not enough funding. - We do not have enough specialist education places; all our special schools are full - Mainstream schools do not have the right expertise and enough resource to support all children and young people. - Our services are very busy and are not able to support all the children and young people who need them. - Our advisory services, such as health services and educational advice givers, are not joined up and are not able to support all those who need them.

-- Two new special schools have been commissioned and are due to open in 2021 and 2022 to increase capacity and ease the flow into special schools. - We have increased funding to mainstream schools from April 2020 but there is still not enough. - We are increasing the number of integrated resource places (specialist placement in a mainstream school) throughout the city. - We are working with schools to help them have more inclusive practice. - We are promoting better use of the Sheffield Support Grid, locally developed guidance for schools and services, to provide consistent guidance on how needs should be met.
-This includes a parent guide. - We are improving health services with more of a focus on SEND when we commission and review services - We are increasing local social care offer by reviewing our short breaks provision and provision for young adults. - We have introduced Healthy Minds (a programme to support the emotional health and wellbeing of children and young people in schools) to two thirds of schools in Sheffield and plan to extend this further.
+- Two new special schools have been commissioned and are due to open in 2021 and 2022. - We have increased funding to mainstream schools from April 2020 but there is still not enough. - We are increasing the number of integrated resource places throughout the city. - We are working with schools to help them have more inclusive practice. - We are promoting better use of the Sheffield Support Grid, locally developed guidance for schools and services, to provide consistent guidance on how needs should be met.
+This includes a parent guide. - We are improving health services by prioritising SEND when we commission and review services - We are increasing local social care support by reviewing our offer of short breaks provision and provision for young adults in adult life.

 - 1. We will make provision and support easy to find and access. - 2.
-We will give the right support to children and young people at all levels of need. - 3.
+We will give the right support for children and young people at all levels of need. - 3.
 We will provide support as early as possible. - 4.
-We will analyse data to predict future need so that we can create sufficient high quality local provision. - 5.
+We will create sufficient high quality local provision that meets local need. - 5.
 We will work together with services and schools to improve inclusion.